 Liquor: Full service vibrant bar with a good selection of California wine

-Agricola is one of the best Princeton restaurants.
+Agricola is one of the best Central Jersey restaurants.
 It sets the pace as a trendy, industrial chic style restaurant serving healthy food using fresh farm to table local ingredients sourced from Certified organic farms.

 The seasonal menu is printed with a description of what produce to expect from the farm during each season.
 Food is fresh with the freezer only used for storing ice cream.